Rosivé Silgado

 Rosivé Silgado (born 30 June 1995) is a Colombian weightlifter.
 She is a four-time medalist at the Pan American Weightlifting Championships, including the gold medal in her event at the 2019 Pan American Weightlifting Championships.
 She won the bronze medal in the women's 59 kg Clean & Jerk event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

-In 2019, she competed in the women's 59 kg event at the Pan American Games held in Lima, Peru.
+In 2019, Silgado competed in the women's 59 kg event at the Pan American Games held in Lima, Peru.
 In this competition she lifted 93 kg in the Snatch event but failed to register a successful result in the Clean & Jerk.

+In 2024, she won the gold medal in the women's 64 kg event at the Pan American Weightlifting Championships held in Caracas, Venezuela.